 In other words, you want to look to acquire leads once and for all.

-You can develop your audience or acquire new prospects by inviting them to follow you on social networks or by entering their information into a client file or a customer relationship management software (CRM).
+You can develop your audience or acquire new prospects by inviting them to follow you on social networks or by entering their information into a CRM management software.

 Summary: 5 Differences Between Traditional Marketing and Digital Marketing